zumasys/docs/site/jbase/administration/installation-guides/windows/jbase-5-7-windows-installation-guide/README.md

 ![Installation Type](./Installation_Type.png)

-5. Choose the installation path for jBASE, default is C:\jBASE\5.7.7 Then click Next.
+5. Choose the installation path for jBASE, default in this case is C:\jBASE\5.7.7 Then click Next.

 For Windows Server installations, it is recommended to install to an alternate partition than the C:\ System partition if available, however jBASE will install properly on any local partition if there is sufficient free disk space.